Things to Do in Siem Reap — From Village Tours to Cooking Classes

 Learn to Cook Cambodian Food in a Cooking Class

 We’ve long said that a cooking class is one of the first things that a home cook or food enthusiast should do when they arrive in a new town and we also believe it should be one of the first things to do in Siem Reap for visiting foodies and cooks.
 It’s long been the first activity for us when we’ve arrived in a place we haven’t been where we want to learn about the cuisine.
 Even if we’re already familiar with the food a cooking class is a great opportunity to get to the market with an expert and learn some local secrets.
 Cooking classes are increasingly popular in South-East Asia and Siem Reap has a large number of both cooking schools and hotels and restaurants running cooking classes of varying quality and authenticity.
-We especially love the classes offered by Chef Kethana, Malis, Mahob Khmer, Raffles, and Anantara.
+We especially love the classes offered by Sugar Palm‘s Chef Kethana at her home near Banteay Srei; Chef Luu Meng’s team at Malis, where they are building a cooking school upstairs; Mahob Khmer, where Chef Sothea teaches his classes both at the restaurant and his organic farm.
+Also good are the classes offered by Sojourn in partnership with Beyond Unique Escapes, Raffles and Anantara.
 Unfortunately most cooking classes could be sponsored by Knorr stock cubes (chefs here love to sprinkle a little extra chicken ‘seasoning’ in a lot of dishes that don’t need it), but, regardless, it’s still great to learn how to cook a few Cambodian classics, and as we’re huge fans of Cambodian cuisine, we like the idea of visitors here spreading its virtues around the world.
-See our Culinary Guide to Siem Reap for links to our Cambodian cooking class recommendations.
-We have more coming on this subject and an exciting announcement very soon.
+See our Culinary Guide to Siem Reap for links to our Cambodian cooking class recommendations, above.
+We will soon be announcing a Cambodia Cooking Holiday which will include many of those experiences.

 Absorb Traditional Crafts and Contemporary Art